 Sometimes, however, a team simply runs out of gas at the end of a long schedule and doesn’t have enough in the tank to push through the postseason.
 Looking into things like shooting percentage and turnovers per game in those home stretches can be telltale signs of a tired team.

-One of the favorite measuring sticks for the NCAA selection committee is strength of schedule.
+One of the favorite measuring sticks for the NCAA selection committee is the strength of schedule.

 For mid-major programs serious about making the tournament cut, who won’t get much attention once league play starts, lining up a solid tune-up slate is key.
 Finding out which teams have that giant killer potential is a great way to avoid being burned by a Cinderella run and finding hidden value in the tournament spreads.